jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 ## Features

 * Made it Responsive design for all the pages and for all device sizes.
-* Choose a specific color scheme and display the information in a funneled and clear way for the userprofile .
-* in the home page, It has a navigation menu in the header, a learn more button in the cover text, which leads to about section, the needs of the userprofile, about the service provider and a section that has a button to book for a call, which further leads to contact page.
+* In the home page, It has a navigation menu in the header, a learn more button in the cover text, which leads to about section, the needs of the userprofile, about the service provider and a section that has a button to book for a call, which further leads to contact page.
-* in the about page, it provides further information of the service provider and their approach to the problem.
+* In the about page, it provides further information of the service provider and their approach to the problem.
-* in the contact page, a sign up form is provided, to book for the service .
+* In the contact page, a sign up form is provided, to book for the service .
 * In the footer section, the logo of the website and facebook and google maps icons are provided.

 ## Technologies Used